Like this article and want more?

 Authority

 Potential customers need to know that they are at a website that is giving them the right information.
-This is why it is so important to have positive reviews from third party sites that link back to your website.
+This is why it is so important to have positive reviews from third party sites that link back to your website (mobile SEO).
 It’s why Google My Business is so important to your business.

 Trust